conanite/aduki/README.md

     m.assemblies[1].colour # => "green"
     m.assemblies[1].size   # => 48

-However, like before, if there are no @assemblies@ declarations in the initializer parameter, the @assemblies@ attribute will be nil:
+However, like before, if there are no `assemblies` declarations in the initializer parameter, the `assemblies` attribute will be nil:

     props = {
       "name"                 => "Truck",